sergicollado/ocr-kata-seed/README.md

+Its a https://github.com/kroysemaj/jasmine-seed fork in order to get it ready to OCR kata https://code.joejag.com/coding-dojo/bank-ocr/

 # jasmine-seed

 A simple seed TDD project set up with gulp and jasmine.
 There are no other bells or whistles, just Jasmine and gulp.